King Cnut the Great, was born to Sweyn Forkbeard

 Edmund Ironside died and Cnut seized the throne of England.

-Edmund Ironside’s two children were taken to Hungary as it was feared that they would be murdered by Cnut.
+Edmund Ironside’s two children, Edward and Edmund, were taken to Hungary as it was feared that they would be murdered by Cnut.

 The three children of Aethelred the Unready by Emma of Normandy